gelileo/cs_introduction_101/materials/lesson2/readme.md

 You probably need to create these files first in Replit then copy the content over.

 In this project, we draw a ball in the same canvas, and let it bounce around.
+Every time the ball hits the wall/boundary, it turns around and keep moving.

-Finish the `script.js` and make it work like [this](https://kcs101.kunlu.repl.co/brick/ex2/completed.html)
+Read the comments in `script.js`, and complete the script so that it works like [this](https://kcs101.kunlu.repl.co/brick/ex2/completed.html)